Condominium Association Loan Program

 How to Apply for Borrowers

-- Condominium Loan Program (Direct & Participation Loans): For direct financing, interested condominium associations should complete a Condo Association Loan Application and submit along with the requested documents and information on the checklist (top of the application form).
-Although we are accepting applications, please note that the Condo Loan program is subject to change upon completion of the Administrative Rules process.
+• Condominium Loan Program (Direct & Participation Loans): For direct financing, interested condominium associations should complete a Condo Association Loan Application and submit said application to [email protected].
+Upon receipt, HGIA will send you a link to upload the rest of the documents and information required on the along with the requested documents and information on the checklist (top of the application form).

 Participating Lenders (CDFIs)